iron-software/IronBarcode-Examples/how-to/create-barcode-as-pdf/README.md

-# How to Export Barcodes as PDF
+# Exporting Barcodes to PDF with IronBarcode

 ***Based on <https://ironsoftware.com/how-to/create-barcode-as-pdf/>***